Passenger vehicle sales in India up 11 pc in January: SIAM | Business

-Passenger vehicle wholesales in India increased by 11.14 per cent to 2,76,554 units last month, auto industry body SIAM said on Thursday.
+Passenger vehicle wholesales in India increased by 11.14 per cent to 2,76,554 units last month as compared with same month last year amid supply chain challenges, unavailability of semiconductors and higher container charges, auto industry body SIAM said on Thursday.

 Passenger vehicle sales in January 2020 stood at 2,48,840 units.